 However, don’t think that you’re done and dusted with this destination once you’ve ticked off the famous archaeological site.
 Siem Reap offers access to an array of historical, cultural and culinary experiences.
 As with many places in South East Asia, it can also be a great place to do very little — but where’s the fun in that?

 For such a beautiful country, Cambodia has experienced some seriously tragic historical events.

 One lasting impact of the civil and military conflicts that have dogged the country for decades is the unexploded ordnance (UXO).
-A Cambodian man named Aki Ra has cleared an incalculable amount of the deadly stuff and founded the Cambodia Landmine Museum and Relief Centre outside Siem Reap, to raise awareness and funds for the ongoing efforts to rid the Cambodian countryside of this scourge.
+Cambodian man Aki Ra, a former Khmer Rouge conscripted child soldier, has cleared an incalculable amount of the deadly stuff and founded the Cambodia Landmine Museum and Relief Centre outside Siem Reap.
+The centre raises awareness and funds for the ongoing efforts to rid the Cambodian countryside of this scourge.

 Aki Ra works with Landmine Relief Fund president and ex-USA army officer Bill Morse, who is often present at the centre to provide informative and moving details of the landmine clearing process.
 Be warned — you will probably cry.

 Top cultural experiences in Siem Reap

 It’s impossible to think of Siem Reap without thinking of Angkor Wat — the largest religious structure in the world.